Why Do I Feel Like Crying? Ten Reasons People Cry And What You Can Do About It

 If you’re dealing with uncontrollable tearful outbursts, though, it may be time to speak to a therapist.
 You could be dealing with a more serious underlying issue.

 What’s another possible reason for higher rates of crying in women than in men?
 Hormones, of course!
-Estrogen— the predominant “female” hormone— is associated with the way your brain regulates emotion.
+Estrogen— the predominant “female” hormone— is associated with the way your brain emotion.

 During premenstrual syndrome (PMS), up to 90% of women report emotional symptoms.
 These symptoms include excessive crying, depression, anxiety, and social withdrawal.